Valentine’s Sweetheart Deal:

 Wine bottles or beer bottles?

-Beer bottles and champagne bottles are your options if you have a highly carbonated drink because they are made with thicker glass and a gradual neck that can stand the pressure of a sparkling mead.
-A wine bottle is comparatively thinner and would result in a bottle bomb.
+For carbonated meads, beer or champagne bottles are the best options.
+These bottles are made with thicker glass and have a gradual neck that can withstand the pressure of a sparkling mead.
+Using a thinner wine bottle for carbonated meads might result in a dangerous bottle bomb.

-However, beer usually has a lower ABV as compared to wine, and also contains only a one-time serving of the drink.
+However, beer usually has a lower ABV than wine, containing only a one-time serving.

 wine bottles